 - Facilities we have for personal care

-We also have nappy changing areas and potties are available at all times.
+We have nappy changing areas and potties are available at all times.

 - Specialist resources we have

-Our resources include a sensory tent and a range of sensory toys including a bubble tube.
-On the first floor of the building we have a small sensory rooms.
-Children are able to access this occasionally in small groups.
+Our resources include a sensory tent and a range of sensory toys including a bubble tube, glowing cube, light box and sensory baskets.

 Our traffic light system alongside photographic routine cards are used throughout the setting by all staff as a visual aid for the daily routine.

 - How we include all children in activities, such as trips